core-interaction/core-interaction.github.io/topic/flexbox/index.md

 ### Shorthand?

 Like a lot of CSS, *flex* has [shorthand](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) [properties](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-flow).
-But I would avoid them—the system is hard enough to parse, and we aren’t being charged by the CSS line.
+But I would avoid them—the system is hard enough to understand, and we aren’t being charged by the CSS line.
 This will be true when we get to `grid` as well—often being a little bit more verbose in your code will make things easier to understand, especially starting out.